Hajj: Makkah Route Initiative

-Makkah Route Initiative is an initiative made by the Saudi government to facilitate the pilgrims entries to Saudi Arabia by completing it in the airports of their countries.
-The initiative has been implemented since 2018 by The Saudi Ministry of Foreign Affairs.
+Makkah Route Initiative is an initiative made by the Saudi government to facilitate pilgrims' entry into Saudi Arabia by completing certain steps in their airport of departure.
+The initiative has been implemented since 2018 by the Saudi Ministry of Foreign Affairs.
 In 2019, the initiative is planned to provide service to around 225,000 pilgrims from airports in Malaysia, Indonesia, Pakistan, Bangladesh and Tunisia.
 The provided services include: